 Restricted TWT Schedule Full subfield is set to 1 to indicate that the (#11109)R-TWT scheduling AP is unlikely to accept a request from a STA in the BSS to establish a new membership in the corresponding schedule; it is set to 0 otherwise.
 This subfield is valid when the corresponding Restricted TWT Parameter Set field is carried in a TWT element with Negotiation Type subfield set to 2, and the TWT element is trans- mitted by an EHT AP with dot11RestrictedTWTOptionImplemented set to true; otherwise, the subfield is reserved.

+(#12691,13058)The Restricted TWT Schedule Info subfield is set as described in Table 9-339a (Restricted TWT Schedule Info subfield values) when included in a Restricted TWT Parameter Set field carried in a TWT element with Negotiation Type subfield set to 2, and the TWT element is transmitted by an EHT AP with dot11RestrictedTWTOptionImplemented set to true; otherwise, the subfield is reserved.

 TGbe editor: insert a new table, Table 9-33a, below the above paragraph as follows:

+Table 9-339a---Restricted TWT Schedule Info subfield values